mschedrin/librenms-ansible-inventory-plugin/README.md

 # Description
-Ansible inventory plugin for getting ansible hosts from LibreNMS API.
+Ansible inventory plugin and script for getting ansible hosts from LibreNMS API.
 All LibreNMS variables are available with prefix 'libre_' in ansible inventory.
+Usage of plugin is advised as it supports caching and scripts are probably being deprecated.
-# Configuration
+# Plugin Installation and Configuration
+Install dependencies `pip install unidecode`.
 Clone repository to a directory.
 Find out what ansible.cfg file your installation uses by launching `ansible --version`.